 Our utmost priority is always the health and safety of our patients and staff.
 During these uncertain times amidst COVID-19, we are implementing new measures to help protect you.

 More than 2,100 hand sanitizers are available for you throughout our facilities in Madison County.
 Signs and banners are prominently displayed with important safety reminders.
 An adequate supply of personal protective equipment is available for staff.
 Disposable masks are available for those permitted as a patient’s support person.
-COVID-19 patients are in negative pressure rooms separate from other patient rooms.

 Here’s what else you can expect from us to keep you safe.